MartinLuquetEcology/Parasitoid-sugar-feeding-and-parasitism-in-intercrops/README.md

 # Parasitoid-sugar-feeding-and-parasitism-in-intercrops

-These datasets and R scripts are complementary to the paper - name of the paper, journal, etc.
+These datasets and R scripts are complementary to the paper "Aphid honeydew may be the predominant sugar source for Aphidius parasitoids even in nectar-providing intercrops"

 They will allow reproducing all results presented in the main paper and in the appendices.